AC Transit bus fight: Incident

 The incident took place in downtown Oakland on an Alameda-Contra Costa Transit District (AC Transit) Line NL bus bound for San Francisco, and involved a black man, identified as Michael Lovette, and an older white bearded man identified as Thomas Alexander Bruso, who later came to be referred to as "Epic Beard Man".
 The events in the bus were recorded by Iyanna Washington.

 In the video, Bruso is seen wearing a light blue T-shirt that reads "I AM a Motherfucker" on the back.
 Bruso is seated across from Lovette near the rear of the bus.
-Exactly how the argument started is unclear, but the conversation quickly became heated, with Lovette angrily asking Bruso, "Why's a brother got to spit shine your shoes?"
-Bruso has stated in later interviews that Lovette tried to make his statement racial.
-Bruso then tells Lovette how he was referring to a person that "was gonna shine his shoes" and that a brother "could be anyone, he could be a Chinaman!"
-After additional charged exchange, Bruso says, "you ain't scaring this white boy," and walks away from Lovette to the front of the bus.
+Exactly how the argument started is unclear in the video, but the conversation quickly became heated, with Lovette angrily asking Bruso, "Why's a brother got to spit shine your shoes?"
+Bruso has stated in later interviews that Lovette overheard him referring to a person that "was gonna shine his shoes", misinterpreting it as a racial statement, with Bruso saying later in the video that "a brother [...] could be anyone, he could be a Chinaman!"
+After additional charged exchanges, Bruso says "you ain't scaring this white boy," and walks away from Lovette to the front of the bus.

 Much of their conversation is inaudible, and some riders discourage Lovette from approaching Bruso, while others such as Washington encourage him to attack, saying "Say it again, Pinky!" and "Beat his white ass, whoop his ass".
 When the verbal exchange starts to die down again, Lovette begins walking back to his seat, at which point Bruso yells "I see tough guys like you and I slap the shit out of them!"
 Lovette responds "What!?", turns around and walks back toward Bruso, and swings at Bruso.
 Bruso stands and punches Lovette several times, knocking Lovette to the floor.
 View of the men is lost briefly while Washington moves closer to the commotion; when view resumes, Bruso is shown with Lovette, who is now bleeding from facial injuries, in his grasp.
 Bruso releases Lovette, exclaiming "I told you not to fuck with me!", and then exits the bus, and is still yelling when the bus makes its next stop.
 After another exchange, Lovette returns to his seat in the rear of the bus.
 Washington then takes a bag Bruso left behind and carries it to the back of the bus.
 Washington offers Lovette the use of her recording if he wishes to press charges, but Lovette never acknowledges the offer, instead requesting an ambulance.

 In a second video, Bruso, now on the street, continues to yell about the fight.
 He loudly mentions Vietnam and kicks a newspaper dispenser before walking away.
 Both men were treated at a local hospital for their injuries.
 Bruso underwent psychiatric evaluation at John George Psychiatric Pavilion in San Leandro.
 Neither man was arrested.